Jonny5j/Pubbles-Pixel-Playground/README.md

-# Pubble's Pixel Playground - V0.7.0
+# Pubble's Pixel Playground - V0.8.0

 Left click to spawn a pixel.\
 Right click to delete a pixel.\
-Scroll wheel to select a different pixel type.
+Scroll wheel to select a different pixel type.\
+CTRL + Scroll wheel to change brush size.

 KEY:\
 Brick - places a pixel that is unaffected by gravity.\